Community of the Year Award

 Download the free Engage Arkansas Service Project Toolkit with timelines, checklists, sign-in sheets, and sample press releases and liability waivers.

 Why should I nominate a community for the COY Award?

 - COY communities receive two road signs for the city's borders, which designate them as a Volunteer Community of the Year for the specified year.
 The Arkansas Highway Commission donates the signs annually.

 - These signs showcase your community as a healthy network of neighbors helping neighbors.
 This designation improves the local economy by attracting people to spend time - even live- within the Arkansas Volunteer Communities of the Year.

-- COY communities and their citizen engagement programs receive features in City & Town magazine, published by the Arkansas Municipal League.
+- COY communities and their citizen engagement programs receive City & Town magazine features published by the Arkansas Municipal League.

 What is the history of the award?

-Following the 1973 creation of the Arkansas ACTION Program, Arkansas went on to lead the nation in the field of volunteer engagement, creating the first Association of Volunteer Coordinators in 1974, hosting the first statewide volunteer conference, “Volunteer Directions” in April of 1975, and presenting the first Arkansas Community Service Awards in 1978.
-This award paved the way for the Volunteer Community of the Year Award in 1982.
-The 2022 award, recognized and celebrated in January 2023, marks the 40th anniversary.
+Following the 1973 creation of the Arkansas ACTION Program, Arkansas went on to lead the nation in the field of volunteer engagement, creating the first Association of Volunteer Coordinators in 1974, hosting the first statewide volunteer conference, “Volunteer Directions,” in April of 1975, and presenting the first Arkansas Community Service Awards in 1978.
+This award paved the way for the Volunteer Community of the Year Award 1982.
+The 2022 award, recognized and celebrated in January 2023, marks its 40th anniversary.